revsys/vinnie/README.md

 using the prefix, but the output will just contain the version numbers such as `0.0.1`.

-`--semver` sets whether or not you want to use semantic versioning or just an incrementing integer.
+`--semver/--no-semver` sets whether or not you want to use semantic versioning or just an incrementing integer.
 The default is to use semver.

 `--current-version` in some situations it's nice to be able to just tell Vinnie what the current version is, this option allows you to do that.
 In this case,